Lectures on AKSZ Sigma Models for Physicists: Topological Field Theory in Two Dimensions

 \section{Topological Field Theory in Two Dimensions}

-We explain concept of the AKSZ construction by a simple example.
-We start an abelian BF theory in two dimensions and consider its Batalin-Vilkovisky formalism.
-A consistent interaction term is introduced by deformation theory and the BV formalism of an interacting theory is summarized to a clear mathematical construction.
+We begin by explaining the concept of the AKSZ construction by providing a simple example.
+We consider an abelian BF theory in two dimensions and discuss its Batalin-Vilkovisky formalism.
+A consistent interaction term is introduced by using deformation theory.
+Finally, we present a mathematical construction of its interacting theory by using the AKSZ construction.